MUSICIANS OF THE NZSQ

 Monique Lapins was the former Second violinist of the New Zealand String Quartet and Lecturer at New Zealand School of Music - Te Kōkī, Victoria University of Wellington.
 She is a member of the Ghost Piano Trio who will tour with CMNZ this year, and performs regularly with the New Zealand Symphony Orchestra, Auckland Philharmonia Orchestra and Orchestra Wellington.
 She has been a finalist twice in the Asia Pacific Chamber Music Competition and has performed in festivals throughout France, the Czech Republic, Holland, Japan, Hong Kong, Australia and at the Open Chamber Music Seminars in Prussia Cove directed by world-renowned cellist, Steven Isserlis.
 Monique has toured extensively in collaboration with the Australian Chamber Orchestra Collective, the Melbourne Chamber Orchestra and the Singapore Symphony Orchestra.
 Monique has performed with artists including Seiji Ozawa (conductor) in Japan, Philippe Herreweghe (conductor) in France, Jerusalem String Quartet in New Zealand (Adam Chamber Music Festival - ACMF), Dénes Várjon (pianist) in New Zealand (ACMF) and as a soloist with French violinist, Oliver Charlier in Japan.
 Monique Lapins is a recording artist with Naxos and Rattle Labels.
 In 2022, she celebrated with pianist Jian Liu, the release of Béla Bartók’s Sonatas for Violin and Piano for Rattle Records.
 In 2024, her recording as a member of the New Zealand String Quartet won Best Classical Artist at the Aotearoa Music Awards for the album Notes From a Journey II with Atoll Records.
 Monique performs on a 1883 Gand violin kindly on loan from the Rin Collection in Singapore

-Monique will perform with the NZSQ at Irish Airs & Graces in Wellington on Friday 14 March and Wānaka on Tuesday 1 April, Mulled Wine Concerts on Sunday 16 March, 100 Winds with New Zealand Dance Company and Chamber Music New Zealand from 29 March to 5 April and our Australian Tour in April.
+Monique will perform with the NZSQ at Irish Airs & Graces in Wellington on Friday 14 March and Wānaka on Tuesday 1 April, Mulled Wine Concerts on Sunday 16 March, 100 Winds with New Zealand Dance Company and Chamber Music New Zealand from 29 March to 5 April and our Australian Tour where we'll perform at the Warren Chamber Music Festival in April and May.

 Robert Ibell, cello